 What Is the Difference between Exterior and Interior Condensation?

 Exterior window condensation occurs when the window unit is colder than the dew point or level of moisture in the air.
 Interior window condensation occurs most often in winter and is caused by excessive amounts of moisture and humidity inside the home.
 This is a result of the warm indoor air hitting the cold windows, thus forming condensation or even frost.
 Excessive window condensation can be damaging to your home, as it can cause the wood to rot and mold.
 This can then lead to structural damage around your window as well as throughout your home.

-How to Tell if Condensation on Inside of Windows Is Bad
+How to Tell if Condensation on the Inside of Windows Is Bad

 Condensation in the window panes could be an indication that the inert gasses between your window panes are leaking.
 These gases are not harmful, however.
-As they are indeed a superior form of insulation, they could affect the energy efficiency of your home, thus causing your energy bills to skyrocket.
+As they are a superior form of insulation, they could affect your home’s energy efficiency, thus causing your energy bills to skyrocket.
 How do you know when there is condensation in your window panes?
-If the condensation can be wiped away with your finger, it is not an issue.
+It is not an issue if the condensation can be wiped away with your finger.
 However, if it does not disappear, it is a clear indication that there is condensation in between the window panes.

 Ways to Prevent Window Condensation